 For this one I picked a little assort of citrus, and you should pick whatever citrus is speaking to you (or that is sitting in your fridge).
 There are so many varieties of oranges around these days, and they really do have some pretty distinct flavors and colors, and using a combo provides a pretty instant wow factor.
 Cara cara oranges, blood oranges, kishu mandarins…..don’t even get me started on the Ojai Pixie tangerines.

 Did this go over well?
 Well, “well” is a relative term, especially in the parenting arena.
 Let’s just say I like it a lot.
+If you like your vinaigrettes on the garlicky side, you can sub in garlic oil for the olive oil in the dressing.

 Speaking of citrus….you should absolutely check out Orange White Wine Campari Sangria.
 Now THAT’S another good place to show off a medley of citrus.